-- 1. Work to increase business start-ups and support the expansion of the existing business base. - 2.
-Undertake a range of marketing activities to raise the profile of the borough as a business location and attract new business investment.
+- 1. Work with partners to increase business start-ups and support the expansion of the existing business base. - 2.
+Undertake a range of marketing activities to raise the profile of the borough as a business location and secure new business investment.

-A great place to live, visit and do business
+A great place to live, visit and grow a business